 Broadly, there are three categories of how to clean outdoor cushions.
-First–and easiest–comes the cushion cover.
-If you’ve invested in cushion covers from Fig Leaf Cushion Covers, they can go through your washing machine.
+First–and easiest–comes the cushion cover itself.
+If you’ve invested in removable cushion covers from Fig Leaf, they can go through your washing machine.
 Try it on warm, and make sure to use a mild detergent.
+Other types of cushions may need to be hand-washed instead.
 The second category of how to clean outdoor cushions is maintenance cleaning.
 That is, cleaning before storing, brushing them off between parties, things like that.
 Finally, the serious stuff–how to clean outdoor cushions when they suffer spills and stains.

 How to Clean Outdoor Cushions: Maintenance

-First, just take an old-fashioned whisk broom to them once or twice a week, depending on how much you use them.
-This is an easy–and highly effective–way to prolong your outdoor cushions’ lifespans, and it keeps them all ready to be enjoyed at a moment’s notice.
+First, just take an old-fashioned whisk broom to your cushions once or twice a week, depending on how much you use them.
+This is an easy–and highly effective–way to prolong the lifespan of your outdoor cushions, and it keeps them ready to be enjoyed at a moment’s notice.

-Sadly, sometimes cushions get wet.
-Happily, sometimes that’s because you’ve been washing them.
-Sadly, if an outdoor cushion doesn’t dry fast enough, it can grow mold.
-Happily, there’s a trick worthy of life-hack status to help make sure all your outdoor cushions dry fast enough: stand them on their edges.
+Some outdoor cushion fabric is more mold-resistant than others.
+Some cushions, when they get wet and don’t dry out fast enough, will develop mold or mildew over time.
+Fortunately, there’s a trick worthy of life-hack status to help make sure all your outdoor cushions dry fast enough: stand them on their edges.
 An outdoor cushion will dry much faster standing on its edge, partly because more of it is exposed to the air and partly because this position helps with drainage.

-Finally, once you have your preferred method(s) of how to clean outdoor cushions, do it before you put your cushions away for the winter.
+Finally, once you have your preferred method(s) of how to clean outdoor cushions, make sure you do it before you put your cushions away for the winter.
 As SF Gate puts it, this, “…ensures a trouble-free start in the spring.”
 Don’t give dust, bird droppings, and spilled soda a year to get comfortable.
-One more wash before storage is one of the most important points about how to clean outdoor cushions.
+One more wash before storage is one of the most important things to remember on how to clean outdoor cushions.

 When there’s something to actually clean out of your cushions, there are three basic steps, the particulars of which depend on what you’re trying to remove.

 Maybe it’s a no-brainer but, just in case, it’s worth the PSA reminder that before you do anything else, you’ll want to “get the big pieces”, so to speak.
 That is, if someone spills a glass of wine on one of your cushions, soak up as much of the stuff as you reasonably can with normal towels or paper towels.
 Or if a bird rudely uses one of your cushions as its toilet, scoop or scrape off as much as possible.
-Give steps two and three as small of a job to finish as you can.
+This will make the following steps much easier.

-Once a spill is reduced to a stain or little more, it’s time to apply the cleaning solution.
-The recipe you use depends on what you’re trying to remove–see this link again–but all the relevant at-home cleaning solutions have pretty basic ingredients that you probably already have.
+Once a spill is reduced to a stain or little more, it’s time to apply a cleaning solution.
+The recipe you use depends on what you’re trying to remove–see this link again–but all the relevant at-home cleaning solutions have pretty basic ingredients that you probably already have on hand.
 Whichever solution you pick, let it soak for at least 15 minutes, more if the recipe calls for it.
 And if you’re ever in doubt about if it’s been long enough, give it another five minutes.

 Finally, rinse, rinse, rinse.
 Everything may not come out right away; just keep rinsing.
 This is the payoff stage of the process.
 If, after you finish this article, someone ever asks you how to clean outdoor cushions, your first reply could not-incorrectly be, “You mean before the big rinse?”
 Don’t stop rinsing until you’re absolutely, totally and completely sure that every little bit of your cleaning solution is out.

-Once you have some, it’s imperative that you know how to clean outdoor cushions.
+Once you have some outdoor cushions, it’s imperative that you know how to clean them properly.
 If you don’t do it, you’ll have to get rid of your cushions much sooner.
 If it comes to that, you may be able to save the covers–but surely we’d all rather not have to buy new cushions if we don’t have to.